Lemoncode/master-frontend-lemoncode/01-layout/03-grid-css/04-grid-alignment/README.md

 ### 1. Now with this on place lets start to use aligning properties.
 The first one that we are going to use is `justify-items`.

-- `justify-items`: Aligns grid items along the inline (row) axis.This value applies to all grid items inside the container.
+- `justify-items`: Aligns grid items along the inline (row) axis.
+This value applies to all grid items inside the container.

 - `start`: aligns items to be flush with the start edge of their cell
 - `end`: aligns items to be flush with the end edge of their cell